Spend a year learning with the people and places that matter most to you.

 • Yes.
 Participation is limited to residents of the state of Vermont.
 This includes students currently enrolled in Vermont-based schools, colleges, and universities who live in Vermont while school is in session.

 Applications from individuals currently enrolled in a credit-bearing educational program (highschool, college, or graduate school) will be considered “student” applications.
-Student fellows will receive a smaller stipend from VCFP, as additional outside funding will likely be available for students.
+Student fellows will receive a smaller stipend from VCFP.

-• Community Fellows receive a stipend that is intended to help facilitate their participation in the program.
+• All Fellows admitted to this program are eligible to receive a stipend.
 The stipend will not fully compensate Fellows for the expected time commitment, but will hopefully help make participation possible.
-Student fellows will receive a stipend of $2,000, which we anticipate being supplemented through funds from educational and other philanthropic institutions.
-All other fellows will receive a stipend of $5000.
+Student fellows may receive a stipend of $2,000, which we anticipate being supplemented through funds from educational and other philanthropic institutions.
+All other fellows may receive a stipend of $5000.

 Other funding to help cover mileage to and from workshops, and to help cover some project-related costs is also available.